April in the Garden

 There are little caterpillars that dangle in great numbers from the oak trees each spring.
 To save our oaks and plants from defoliation, B.t. or Bacillus thuringensis is a natural solution for caterpillars only.
 Our goal in organic pest control is to be as specific as possible, and only target the culprit pests to leave the beneficial insects to do their work.
 Apply according to package directions to the leaves of your oak trees and the underlying plants.
 When the caterpillars take a bite, they’ll start to get sick.
 B.t. works on all caterpillars (keep it away from your butterfly garden!) including the Genista which feed on the Texas mountain laurel, and tomato hornworms.
 If you want to avoid the spraying altogether next year, mark your calendar to release Trichogramma wasps in January or February.
 These tiny, non-stinging wasps parasitize the eggs of these caterpillars as well as several other pests.

 Aphids, thrips, whiteflies, stink bugs, and their ilk are best controlled early on, when they’re nymphs or larvae, using the least toxic solution.
-Correct identification of the bug is the first step, check out our Pest Control Guide.
+Correct identification of the bug is the first step, when in doubt, bring in the bug or a photo to our Info Desk!

 The Hill Country gets freezes as late as Easter some years, so stay prepared!